Gunpowder: India

 The Mughal emperor Akbar mass-produced matchlocks for the Mughal Army.
 Akbar is personally known to have shot a leading Rajput commander during the Siege of Chittorgarh.
 The Mughals began to use bamboo rockets (mainly for signalling) and employ sappers: special units that undermined heavy stone fortifications to plant gunpowder charges.

 The Mughal Emperor Shah Jahan is known to have introduced much more advanced matchlocks, their designs were a combination of Ottoman and Mughal designs.
 Shah Jahan also countered the British and other Europeans in his province of Gujarāt, which supplied Europe saltpeter for use in gunpowder warfare during the 17th century.
 Bengal and Mālwa participated in saltpeter production.
 The Dutch, French, Portuguese, and English used Chhapra as a center of saltpeter refining.

 Ever since the founding of the Sultanate of Mysore by Hyder Ali, French military officers were employed to train the Mysore Army.
-Hyder Ali and his son Tipu Sultan were the first to introduce modern cannons and muskets, their army was also the first in India to have official uniforms.
-During the Second Anglo-Mysore War Hyder Ali and his son Tipu Sultan unleashed the Mysorean rockets at their British opponents effectively defeating them on various occasions.
+Hyder Ali and his son Tipu Sultan were the first to introduce modern cannons and muskets, and their army was also the first in India to have official uniforms.
+During the Second Anglo-Mysore War Hyder Ali and his son Tipu Sultan unleashed the Mysorean rockets at their British opponents effectively, defeating them on various occasions.
 The Mysorean rockets inspired the development of the Congreve rocket, which the British widely used during the Napoleonic Wars and the War of 1812.